Nuitka/Nuitka/Developer_Manual.rst

   is needed, and the keyword argument dictionary could be used as the star argument.
 Should it change, a copy is needed though.

-What's noteworthy here, is that in comparison of the keywords, we can hope that they are the same value as we use.
+What's noteworthy here, is that in comparison to the keywords, we can hope that they are the same value as we use.
 The interning of strings increases chances for non-compiled code to do that, esp. for short names.